GreptimeTeam/docs/docs/user-guide/prometheus.md

 The input parameters are similar to the [`range_query`](https://prometheus.io/docs/prometheus/latest/querying/api/#range-queries) in Prometheus' HTTP API:

-- `db=<database name>`: Required when using GreptimeDB with authorization, otherwise can be omitted.
+- `db=<database name>`: Required when using GreptimeDB with authorization, otherwise can be omitted if you are using the default `public` database.
 - `query=<string>`: Required.
 Prometheus expression query string.
 - `start=<rfc3339 | unix_timestamp>`: Required.
 The start timestamp, which is inclusive.
 It is used to set the range of time in `TIME INDEX` column.
 - `end=<rfc3339 | unix_timestamp>`: Required.
 The end timestamp, which is inclusive.
 It is used to set the range of time in `TIME INDEX` column.